DaveVoorhis/EnterpriseExemplar/java_backend/README.md

 be manually granted `ADMIN` privilege as described below.

-If `new-user-is-enabled-by-default` is set to `false`, the first user will need to be manually enabled in the `main` database via SQL query.
+If `new-user-is-enabled-by-default` is set to `false`, the first user will need to be manually enabled in the `user` database via SQL query.
 E.g.:
 ```sql
 UPDATE app_users SET enabled = true WHERE email = '<username>';
 ```